Relevance of Communication during Corona Crises (RCCC)

 Accordingly, the aim of our project is to investigate ...

 - how the interplay of direct and mediated experiences (through conversations and via traditional news media as well as social media) gives rise to people's conceptions of the multiple crises in their local and distant worlds.

 - How these conceptions of the crises are related to the conclusions and consequences people draw from them (e.g., support for government Corona policies, belief in conspiracy theories).

 - What social, economic, political, and environmental realignments people demand and seek for the future.

-The empirical basis for answering the questions is data from a quantitative panel survey with currently four waves, implemented by the online access panel of respondi AG (certified according to Global ISO 26362).
+The empirical basis for answering the questions is data from a quantitative panel survey with currently five waves, implemented by the online access panel of respondi AG (certified according to Global ISO 26362).